Also Known As

 Prevention

-There is no vaccine available for glanders, so awareness of the signs and symptoms will help a great deal in the event an outbreak should begin in the United States.
 If an animal is suspected of having glanders, it should be quarantined immediately.
 A veterinarian must be called to confirm and treat the disease.
-Burkholderia mallei is susceptible to many common disinfectants, such as iodine, mercuric chloride in alcohol, sodium hydrochloride, 70% ethanol, etc. The organism can also be destroyed by heat or with ultraviolet irradiation.
+Burkholderia mallei is susceptible to many common disinfectants, including iodine, mercuric chloride in alcohol, sodium hydrochloride, 70% ethanol, etc. The organism can also be destroyed by heat or with ultraviolet irradiation.

 Treatment